Audit Committee Charter

 - Oversee and confirm the regular rotation of the lead audit partner of the independent auditors.

-- Pre-approve, to the extent required by applicable law, all audit and non-audit engagements and the related fees and terms with the independent auditors.
+- Pre-approve, to the extent required by applicable law, all audit, non-audit and tax engagements and the related fees and terms with the independent auditors.
 In accordance with applicable law, the Committee may delegate this authority to one or more designated members of the Committee; provided that any such decision made pursuant to the foregoing delegation of authority shall be presented to the Committee at its next regularly scheduled meeting.

 - Review with the independent auditors, on completion of the annual audit, their experience, any difficulties encountered, any restrictions on their work, cooperation received, significant disagreements with corporate management, their findings and their recommendations.
 Oversee the resolution of any disagreements between management and the independent auditors.